apostrophecms/docs/docs/guide/pieces.md

 # Pieces

 "Piece types" are classifications for standalone, structured content.
-Each database document created with a piece type module is known as a "piece".
+Individual entries created with a piece type are known as "pieces".
 The piece type defines how pieces are structured, how end users interact with them, and how they might interact with other content.
-Blog posts, events, and people profiles are all common examples of piece types.
+Products, events, and authors are all common examples of piece types.

 Use cases for pieces include:
-- Content that will be listed using pagination, such as **articles in a blog**
+- Articles in a blog
-- Content of a particular type that will help to organize other content, such as **teams that connect to people pieces**
+- Authors to associate with multiple articles
-- Content that will be selectively displayed based on end user input, such as **products on a store's website**
+- Individual products in a store

-Pieces are distinct from "pages" in Apostrophe in that they do not inherently have an internal hierarchy: generally speaking, one piece is not the "parent" of another of the same type.
-Pieces also do not necessarily have dedicated web pages for each one.
-In the "teams" and "people" example, there may be a web page for each team, but the people are only displayed within those team pages -- not on their own pages.
+Unlike Apostrophe ["pages"](/guide/pages.md), pieces do not always have a dedicated web page.
+In the "articles" and "authors" example, there would be a web page for each article, but there may not be a page for each author.

 ## Creating a piece type

-Each piece type has its own module in the codebase.
-At the most basic level, the only critical configuration for a piece type module is to extend the `@apostrophecms/piece-type` module.
-Adding only that configuration, and instantiating the module in `app.js`, you will get a piece type that you can use to create new pieces.
+You can create a new piece type by adding a module that extends the `@apostrophecms/piece-type` module.
+After instantiating in `app.js`, a piece type that had no other configuration would have the default fields **title**, **slug**, and **visibility**.

 ```js
 // modules/product/index.js